ymoch/preacher/docs/user/scenario-structure.rst

 Headers
 """""""
-Response headers are converted to be a JSON that is a mapping of names to values and can be described as a JSON (e.g. ``."content-type"``).
+Response headers are converted to be a JSON that is a map of names to values and can be described as a JSON (e.g. ``."content-type"``).
 *Note that Names are lower-cased* to normalize.